opnfv/nfvbench/docs/testing/user/userguide/server.rst

 Example of interaction with the NFVbench server using a python CLI app (nfvbench_client)
 ----------------------------------------------------------------------------------------
-The module client/client.py contains an example of python class that can be used to control the NFVbench server from a python app using HTTP or WebSocket/SocketIO.
+The module client/client.py contains an example of python class that can be used to control the NFVbench server from a python app using HTTP.

 The module client/nfvbench_client.py has a simple main application to control the NFVbench server from CLI.
 The "nfvbench_client" wrapper script can be used to invoke the client front end (this wrapper is pre-installed in the NFVbench container)